White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 Mixed Metal Rings

-What it is: Rings combining two or three gold colors.
+What it is: Rings combining two or three colors.
 Example: yellow base + white inlay.

 Pros: